Manage Lake Datasets

 Data that is older than 24 hours will be removed the following day, after midnight UTC.
 Datasets are only deleted when all of the data in the dataset is 24 hours old or older.
 Once a Lake Dataset is marked for deletion, you will no longer be charged for any data that it contains.

-You cannot delete built-in Lake Datasets, or Lake Datasets that have any connected Collectors or Destinations.
+You can’t delete built-in Lake Datasets, or Lake Datasets that have any connected Collectors or Destinations.

 Each Lake Dataset can have up to three partitions configured, and, if you’re using a Lakehouse, up to five Lakehouse-indexed fields, to speed up searching and replaying data from Cribl Lake.